psj8252/psj8252.github.io/about/index.md

 __Altibase__ 	Suwon, South Korea
 *Industry-University cooperation*		[04.
 2018] – [12.
 2018]
-* Programmed the code to monitoring the performance of Altibase(DBMS).
+* Programmed the code to monitor the performance of Altibase(DBMS).
 * Developed the environment to save and visualize the performance data using ELK stack.

 __2018 SKKU BugBounty__    Suwon, South Korea